gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 <details>
 <summary>Alternative Form</summary>

-In the previous example, we could have also declared functions and exported them later like so, (although this pattern is less common):
+In the previous example, we could have also declared functions and exported them later like so:

 ```js
 // math.js